-When phylloxera arrived in Europe in the 1860s vignerons were looking to protect their vineyards against this insect, which would destroy more than 99% of the continent's vines - the only areas that were able to evade it were sandy regions. protected because the insects could not dig galleries allowing them to go from one vine to the next.
+GRAFTING When phylloxera arrived in Europe in the 1860s vignerons were looking to protect their vineyards against this insect, which would destroy more than 99% of the continent's vines - the only areas that were able to evade it were sandy regions. protected because the insects could not dig galleries allowing them to go from one vine to the next.

-Preparing the scions: the wood of the vine that you want to multiply is cut in such a way that each bud gives a new vine.
 Several techniques were used: sometimes the vines were flooded to drown the insects.
 Others brushed the vines with a mixture of water, chalk, naphthalene and mineral oil.
 Others tried to kill pests with chemical products such as carbon sulphur and potassium sulfo-carbonate.
 These are not very efficient, expensive and dangerous for the people handling them.
 These techniques rapidly gave way to planting direct producer hybrids and grafting.
 This technique, used systematically today, consists of grafting a European grape type (Pinot Noir, Chardonnay, Chasselas, Merlot and any other high-quality varieties) onto the rootstock of a phylloxera-resistant American variety.
 While it was once enough to plant the tip of one cane in the ground to obtain a new vine, today you have to order young plants, called scions, from a nursery.
 And of course, some of the grafts don't take correctly, which means that there is more or less a high percentage of mortality among young plants.
+2 Grafting: the scions and the rootstock are cut by a machine and assembled by hand.

-Plantation : the young grafts, covered in wax to allow the scars to heal, are planted and watered by drop sprinklers.
 RESISTANT GRAPE VARIETIES In the early days of grafting, phylloxera encourageed the world of wine to create hundreds of grapes from crossings between high quality European grapes and American vines that were resistant to fungal diseases.
 These virtually disappeared by the end of the 1950s, but resistant grapes have been seen in the past few decades as an alternative to using products for treatments.
 Very promising new grapes, such as Divico and Divona, are playing a growing role in Swiss vineyards.
 FROM CROSSINGS TO HYBRIDS Interspecific crossings are reproductions between two varieties of different species, unlike crossings (two members of the same species).
 Hybrid techniques were developed once the world of grape production realized that, unlike Vitis vitifera (cultivated grapes), other varieties of Vitis are not touched by powdery mildew and downy mildew.
 After the arrival in Europe of American pests at the end of the 19th century, more than one thousand grapes referred to as direct producer hybrids were created.
 The mediocre quality of the wines they produced would prompt France to ban six of them for planting in 1935.
 Growers were forced to pull them up by 1953.
 This policy accompanied the development of phytosanitary treatment products that cost little and were easy to use.